 How it works: you have a time slot (30 minutes or an hour usually) in which people can ask you any question they want, and you give an answer off the cuff.
 I had more fun than I thought I would, and I’d absolutely do something like this again.

 My answers include some techy ones, so I thought I’d show you the text of the AMA.
 Since all answers were off the cuff, you’ll notice that my replies are less polished than the writing you usually see from me.
 Please excuse the verbosity :).

 I have included the questions that I was asked, but to protect the askers’ anonymity, I have not included their names.

 What is your greatest technical accomplishment to date that you are most proud of?

 I wrote an in memory database in four hours that was fully test-driven, fetched records in O(1) time, and supported nested transactions, with solutions in place to keep down the database footprint even while transactions were open.
+(Here’s a series I wrote about that project).
 I did it as a code challenge for a company that rejected me.

 I was proud of it because a) yay testing, b) allowed me to think creatively about time and space efficiency, c) the sheer speed with which I had to do it (4 hours), and d) it was in Ruby, which is not the programming language I use in my day to day right now (I write chiefly Python and Swift at the moment).

 As far as big projects, I managed to solve a whole bunch of business problems by re-imagining their data in a graph schema rather than a relational one, and porting the whole thing to a graph database accessed through an API.
 Again, fully test driven, and ended up being a useful tool for other team members to learn testing, REST APIs, and cypher (the SQL of graph databases).